 In 1932, in the course of renovation works due to problems with the statics of the building, led by the eminent Czech art historian and conservator, Václav Mencl, the modern plasters were removed, Romanesque windows and a portal were discovered, and a high-quality Romanesque wall was uncovered.
 The problems with the statics of the building were finally removed in the years 1958 – 1959.
 Reconstruction works were also carried out in 2003 and 2016.

 The Romanesque church was erected on a hill on the banks of the Sikenica River.
-It was built on a rectangular plan with a semicircular apse on the eastern side.
-Its external facades were decorated with Romanesque arcaded friezes and pilaster strips.
+It was formed of a nave on a rectangular plan with a semicircular apse on the eastern side.
+Both parts were built from carefully prepared ashlar.
+Their external façades were decorated with Romanesque arcaded friezes and lesenes in the apse and a cornice under the roof overhang in the nave and apse.
 Two Romanesque portals led into the interior: from the north and the south.
 The southern one had a very simple, four-sided form with a semicircular tympanum marked by voussoirs.
 The windows of the church were very small and narrow, spalyed on both sides, closed in a semicircles.

 Inside the nave there was a gallery in the form of a tribune, supported by a massive central pillar and two semicircular arcades.
 The stairs leading to it were in a vaulted passage, inserted in the thickness of the western wall of the nave.
 The matroneum was not vaulted, but, like the nave, it had a flat timber ceiling.
 This simple layout was enriched by the support of both arcades by free-standing, cylindrical columns with cubic capitals and round toruses.
 The semicircular archivolts of the arcades were based on impost cornices.